The Biological Clock is Ticking…

 The statistics on the falling fertility rate suddenly became real.
 Here I was having found the man I wanted to be with for the rest of my life, and having enjoyed six years of marriage before deciding to add a baby to the mix.
 That’s as far as the life planning went.
 It didn’t seem like a big deal.
 Yet here I discovered that in today’s society family is not an option for all, and that for some women the biological clock ticks away far too fast.

 While I was stressing over how we were going to find the money for groceries that week and whether my daughter was saying enough one syllable words, I realised that having a family is no longer just a part of life.
 It’s a part of life people are starting to miss out on.
+And it’s not just financial reasons either.
+Many women are facing fertility issues and struggling to conceive.
+It’s a reality that is often swept under the rug, but one that needs to be addressed.

 Leave a Comment